 Skip to main content

-Michigan · ASD
+Michigan · SDY

 Applied Structural Drying Certification in Michigan

-NISCR's online Applied Structural Drying (ASD) certification lets Michigan technicians master the science of drying buildings on a self-paced schedule with a same-day certificate.
+NISCR's online Applied Structural Drying (SDY) certification lets Michigan technicians master the science of drying buildings on a self-paced schedule with a same-day certificate.
 Learn psychrometry, moisture mapping, and structural drying methods tailored to Michigan's humid summers and damp Great Lakes climate.

 100% online & self-paced — your certificate the same day, anywhere in Michigan.